Baras Church: Architecture

 Built in a mixture of fortress-style and barn-style Baroque architecture, the church is notable for its dark, simple, and sparse qualities that are typical of Franciscan mission churches built during the 16th century.
-Its simple facade is given a decorative touch mainly through the stream of balustrade trimming its triangular pediment, as well as the chequerboard pattern of brick and stone on the pediment’s upper portion, which indicates an addition to the original and much lower stone pediment.
+Its simple facade is given a decorative touch mainly through the stream of balustrade trimming its triangular pediment, as well as the chequerboard pattern of brick and stone on the pediment's upper portion, which indicates an addition to the original and much lower stone pediment.

 The interiors revealed the exposed wooden trusses that support the church's roofing, lacking a ceiling that is usually seen in churches.
 The structure has not been plastered, exposing the adobe bricks on which the church was made.

 San Jose de Baras

-The miraculous image of San Jose de Baras (El Glorioso Patriarca Señor San José de Baras) is a de tallado image of St. Joseph cradling and facing the Christ Child on one arm and a traditional staff with a sheaf of lilies on the other.
+The miraculous image of San Jose de Baras (El Glorioso Patriarca Señor San José de Baras) is a detallado image of St. Joseph cradling and facing the Christ Child on one arm and a traditional staff with a sheaf of lilies on the other.
 He stands atop a cloud base with the heads of two cherubs visible.
 The image is carved with a classic green robe with a bright golden yellow cape and a hat on his back.
 The Christ Child sits on a white long robe facing the beholder with right palm pointing to St. Joseph.

 The venerated image is often draped in gorgeous embroidered capes offered by his devotees.
 Metal accouterments adorn the image, including a paragua for St. Joseph and the diagnostic tres potencias on the Christ Child's head.

-On December 7, 2021, as part of the Diocesan Consecration to St. Joseph and Elevation of Baras Church as a Diocesan Shrine, two ex-voto medallions were offered and placed on the staff of the miraculous centuries-old image of El Glorioso Patriarca San José de Baras by the Bishop of the Diocese of Antipolo, Most Rev. Francisco M. De Leon, DD., and Baras Municipal Mayor, Kathrine Robles.
+On December 7, 2021, as part of the Diocesan Consecration to St. Joseph and Elevation of Baras Church as a Diocesan Shrine, two ex-voto medallions were offered and placed on the staff of the miraculous centuries-old image of El Glorioso Patriarca Señor San José de Baras by the Bishop of the Diocese of Antipolo, Most Rev. Francisco M. De Leon, DD., and Baras Municipal Mayor, Kathrine Robles.